Christopher Ruddy: Background

 Ruddy grew up on Long Island in Williston Park, New York, where his father was a police officer in Nassau County.
 He graduated from Chaminade High School in Mineola, New York before graduating summa cum laude with a degree in history from St. John's University, New York in 1987.
 He earned a master's degree in public policy from the London School of Economics and also studied at the Hebrew University of Jerusalem as an undergrad.
 He worked briefly as a bilingual high school social studies teacher in the Bronx, New York.
 Ruddy holds an Honorary Doctorate of Letters from St. John's University.

 Early in his career, Ruddy was editor in chief of a conservative monthly periodical known as the New York Guardian.
-While with the NY Guardian, Ruddy gained notice for debunking a story in the PBS documentary Liberators: Fighting on Two Fronts in World War II that an all-black army unit had liberated the Buchenwald and Dachau concentration camps.

-Ruddy called the documentary an example of "how the media can manipulate facts and narratives to create a revised history both believable and untrue similar to the events of 9/11."
+In fact, in 2012, the Los Angeles Times published an article entitled "Race and the liberation of Dachau" by Elliott Perlman, who interviewed the daughter of a Polish Jewish survivor of Dachau, and based on her evidence, her father himself.
+Her father confirmed, as an eyewitness to the liberation of Dachau, what Paul Parks had described in the documentary that Ruddy had claimed to be without evidence.

 Ruddy then moved to the New York Post, which he joined as an investigative reporter late in the summer of 1993.
 After initially writing about abuse of Social Security disability benefits, he focused on the Whitewater scandal involving then-president Bill Clinton.

-In 1995 he joined the Pittsburgh Tribune-Review as a national correspondent covering the Clinton White House and other stories.
+In 1995 he joined the Pittsburgh Tribune-Review as a national correspondent covering the Clinton White House and other topics.

 Ruddy has studied as a Media Fellow with the Hoover Institution.
 Ruddy serves on the board of directors of the Financial Publishers Association (FIPA), an industry trade group whose goal is "to share knowledge of best business practices to help our members' publications grow and prosper, while empowering readers with unbiased, independent information".

 He is a member of the International Council, chaired by Henry Kissinger, at the CSIS, a bipartisan Washington, D.C., think tank focused on national security and foreign affairs.
 Ruddy also served as a representative on the U.S. delegation headed by Senators Joseph Lieberman and Lindsey Graham to the NATO 44th Munich Security Conference.

 From 2009 to 2013, Ruddy served on the board of directors of the American Swiss Foundation, a nonprofit organization that fosters relations between the two countries.
 In 2015 he was elected to the board of directors of the Zweig Fund and the Zweig Total Return Funds, two New York Stock Exchange-traded closed-end funds managed by Virtus.

 In January 2010, Britain's Daily Telegraph ranked Ruddy as one of the "100 Most Influential Conservatives" in the U.S. The paper said: "Chris Ruddy is an increasingly powerful and influential player in the conservative media and beyond."

 Ruddy has been both a "Patron" and a "Sustaining Donor" to the Wikimedia Foundation.
 He is an alumnus of the American Swiss Foundation.